Comparing Playwright and Cypress for WCAG Compliance Testing

 });

 This configuration enforces explicit network idle waits.
-It scopes rule execution to WCAG 2.2 tags.
-It prevents gradient-based contrast failures.
+It scopes rule execution to WCAG 2.2 tags and prevents gradient-based contrast failures from blocking the build.

 Cypress Implementation: